qnx-ports/build-files/ports/numpy/README.md

 # Create a python virtual environment and install necessary packages
 python3.11 -m venv env
 source env/bin/activate
-#installation of pip
-sudo apt install python3-pip
-pip install --upgrade pip

 #setting path to  ignore warning of not including in  path for cython
 export PATH="$HOME/.local/bin:$PATH"
 pip install -U pip Cython wheel
-#make sure that cython and wheels are present which can be done by "pip list" or "pip show"  if not install , use below commands
-pip install wheel
-pip install cython

 # source qnxsdp-env.sh
 source ~/qnx800/qnxsdp-env.sh